 Leslie Nielsen stars in this comedy from Mel Brooks, who is pretty much the king of humor.
 It would be hard to screw this up, and they didn’t.
 It’s not nearly as well known as virtually all of Brooks’ other comedies.
 Even though it’s just zany humor in the typical Brooks tradition, it’s great.
 Stupid, yes, but great.
 Perhaps surprisingly, Nielsen is one of the more memorable post-Lee Draculas.
 The entire cast really does their job to pull this one off.
 Peter MacNicol’s flawless performance is worth mentioning particularly because of how seriously he recaptures Dwight Frye’s Renfield from the original feature.

-What We Do in the Shadows is a recent picture, in fact, it’s still in theaters right now.
-It’s a vampire comedy structured like a documentary, almost like a reality series, and simply the funniest vampire film in a long time.
+What We Do in the Shadows is a more recent picture than the previous entries.
+It’s a vampire comedy structured like a documentary, almost like a reality series.
 It adheres to traditions and sends them up at the same time.
 In some ways, it’s very old fashioned, and that’s a large part of what I love about it.
 This film is about four guys who are pretty much ancient relics trying to adapt to the modern world.
 It’s extremely funny, but it’s also incredibly heartfelt.
 There’s as much smart humor within the film’s runtime as there are ridiculous sight gags.